KAI KF-21 Boramae: Configuration development and selection

-Besides, Republic of Korea Air Force (ROKAF) favored a twin-engine design for its superior combat performance, enhanced safety, and larger airframe capable of accommodating future upgrades.
+Besides, ROKAF favoured a twin-engine design for its superior combat performance, enhanced survivability, and larger airframe capable of accommodating future upgrades.
 These enhancements could eventually allow the aircraft to be reclassified as a fifth-generation fighter, whereas the C501 remained closer to a fourth-generation standard.
 By December 2015, the development team had begun designing the KF-X, with initial research and design based on the C103 configuration.
-After receiving the basic drawings of the C103, C104, and C105 from ADD, the team built an experimental model of the C105 and conducted wind tunnel tests, which were then repeated on the newly designed C107 featuring a larger airframe and higher maximum takeoff weight.
-Around the same time, an audit in 2015 estimated that 87% of the technologies required for the KF-X program had already been secured.
+After receiving the basic drawings of the C103, C104, and C105 from ADD, the team built an experimental model of the C105 and conducted wind tunnel tests, which were then repeated on the newly designed C107 featuring a larger airframe and greater maximum takeoff weight.
+An audit in 2015 estimated that 87% of the technologies required for the KF-X program had already been secured by this time.

-Lockheed Martin agreed with South Korea on transfer of 25 technologies to KAI under an offset trade agreement linked to a contract to acquire 40 F-35As.
-However, the U.S. later disapproved the transfer of four core technologies—Active electronically scanned array (AESA) radar, infrared search and track (IRST), electro-optical targeting pod (EO TGP), and radio frequency jammer (RF jammer) technology—requiring South Korea to develop these capabilities domestically.
-For the rest of 21 technologies, the U.S. government approved the transfer to South Korea in December 2015, including avionics operational flight program (OFP) software, head-mounted displays (HMD), and aerial refueling control units.
-Despite its previous partnership on the T-50 design, Lockheed Martin’s role in the KF-21 Boramae program was limited.
-While the company provided guidance to KAI's engineers during the KF-21's development and testing, Lockheed does not possess any design rights to the fighter jet.
+For the remaining technologies, Lockheed Martin initially agreed with South Korea on transfer of 25 technologies to KAI under an offset trade agreement linked to a contract to acquire 40 F-35As.
+However, the U.S. later disapproved the transfer of four core technologies - AESA radar, infrared search and track (IRST), electro-optical targeting pod (EO TGP), and radio frequency jammer (RF jammer) technology—requiring South Korea to develop these capabilities domestically.
+For the rest of 21 general technologies, the U.S. government approved the transfer to South Korea in December 2015, including avionics operational flight program (OFP) software, head-mounted displays (HMD), and aerial refueling control units.
+Despite its previous partnership on the T-50 design, Lockheed Martin's role in the KF-21 Boramae program was limited.
+While the company provided guidance to KAI's engineers during the KF-21's development and testing, Lockheed Martin does not possess any design rights to the fighter jet.
+It later emerged that Lockheed Martin had maintained a skeptical outlook, predicting that the KF-X program would eventually be cancelled or fail to reach completion.